RyanBabij/ShogunCameraUnlock/README.md

 Here are the memory addresses to unlock the camera for Shogun Total War, so you can go lower down and further up.
 This is for the Steam version.

+In the future I might attempt to also unlock the camera for Medieval Total War.

 ## Unlock camera height

 Each limit has a hard and soft limit.
 The hard limit will abruptly stop the camera.
 The soft limit will slowly rebound it back to the limit.
 You need to change both to unlock the camera.